ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Extra Facets
 ============

-Sometimes it is useful to automatically add extra key-value pairs to variables or datasets in the recipe.
+It can be useful to automatically add extra key-value pairs to variables or datasets in the recipe.
-These key-value pairs are called facets.
+These key-value pairs can for be used for :ref:`finding data <findingdata>` or for providing extra information to the functions that :ref:`fix data <extra-facets-fixes>` before passing it on to the preprocessor.

 To support this, we provide the extra facets facilities.
 Facets are the key-value pairs described in :ref:`Datasets`.
 Extra facets allows for the